 Select the right platform: There are several different platforms on the market, and businesses must select the one that best meets their needs.
 To do so, they should consider factors such as ease of use, scalability, and integrations.

 Develop the proper infrastructure: A CRM system is only as good as the data and processes that support it.
 As such, businesses need to implement scalable infrastructure to ensure that their CRM is effective.
 This includes things like data quality control measures and workflow automation.

-Train your team: To get the most out of a CRM, businesses need to ensure that their sales, marketing, and customer service teams receive proper training on how to use it.
+Train your team: To get the most out of a CRM, organizations need to ensure that their sales, marketing, and customer service teams receive proper training on how to use it.

 Measure success: Finally, businesses need to measure the success of their CRM system.
 This can be done through KPI tracking and ROI analysis to ensure that their CRM drives impactful results.

 17. What are some best practices for using a CRM?

 An advanced CRM can help to create a seamless buyer's journey and provide a wealth of data that can be used to improve marketing strategies.
 However, there are a few best practices to get the most out of a CRM: